Theatre Tulsa

-Theatre Tulsa, Inc. is a community theatre company in Tulsa, Oklahoma, USA.
+Theatre Tulsa, Inc. is a community theatre company in Tulsa, Oklahoma, United States.

+History

-Theatre Tulsa, the longest running community theatre west of the Mississippi and seventh in the nation, has had a prosperous but sometimes difficult history.
+Theatre Tulsa, the longest-running community theatre west of the Mississippi and seventh in the nation, has had a prosperous but sometimes difficult history.
 The theatre has survived multiple wars, fires, and economic depressions.
 Theatre Tulsa started as a small community theatre that played shows in a tent, and grew to the largest community theatre in the nation in the 1970s, followed by years of decline and a recent re-invigoration that includes the new creation of a Broadway Series main stage season, a Next Stage series season composed of new works, and a Family Series season for children, families, and arts education programming.

-Tulsa Little Theatre was incorporated December.
-10, 1922 by Mrs. Bonnie Reed and Mrs. Hope Holway.
-Despite the Great Depression, the group managed to raise money to build a theater which was christened with a performance of The Cradle Song in February 1932.
+Tulsa Little Theatre was incorporated December 10, 1922, by Mrs. Bonnie Reed and Mrs. Hope Holway.
+Despite the Great Depression, the group managed to raise money to build a theater, which was christened with a performance of The Cradle Song in February 1932.
 Two years later, the group incorporated as Tulsa Little Theatre.
 Struggling through the next few years, the theater survived a threatened bank foreclosure in 1935 after a number of donors stepped in, and in 1940 the theater paid off its mortgage.
-During World War II, it produced shows for military camps and veterans’ hospitals.
+During World War II, it produced shows for military camps and veterans' hospitals.
 Tulsa Little Little Theatre prospered, and by 1959 was the largest non-professional theater company in the country.
 In 1964, its membership was 8,000 strong.
-By 1972 it had the largest community theater membership in the nation and had counted 1.5 million members over the past 50 years.
-In 1974 Tulsa Little Theatre changed its name to Theatre Tulsa, Inc. Theatre Tulsa remains active today producing 10 productions a year that include modern and classic dramas, comedies, and musicals.
+By 1972 it had the largest community theater membership in the nation and had counted 1.5 million members over the previous 50 years.
+In 1974, Tulsa Little Theatre changed its name to Theatre Tulsa, Inc. Theatre Tulsa remains active today, producing 10 productions a year that include modern and classic dramas, comedies, and musicals.

-Theatre Tulsa has had many firsts; it was the first community theater in the country to premiere Our Town (1939) and All My Sons (1947); the musical Brownstone(1985); “Miracle on 34th Street: A Musical Adaptation” (a 1993 original musical written for Theatre Tulsa); “I Love You, You’re Perfect, Now Change” (2003); and the first American production of Pitmen Painters (2011).
+Theatre Tulsa has had many firsts; it was the first community theater in the country to premiere Our Town (1939) and All My Sons (1947); the musical Brownstone(1985); Miracle on 34th Street: A Musical Adaptation (a 1993 original musical written for Theatre Tulsa); I Love You, You're Perfect, Now Change (2003); and the first American production of Pitmen Painters (2011).
 Theatre Tulsa's production of Forever Plaid sold out more than 400 shows in 1995 and 1996.
-Some noted performers, including Jeanne Tripplehorn, Kristin Chenoweth and Sam Harris, received their first stage experience with Theatre Tulsa.
+Some noted performers, including Jeanne Tripplehorn, Kristin Chenoweth, and Sam Harris, received their first stage experience with Theatre Tulsa.